- Published date:

 Digital Scholarship Reading Group

-The Digital Scholarship Reading Group holds informal discussions from 2-3pm on the first Tuesday of each month.
-Each month we discuss an article, conference or video related to digital scholarship.
+The Digital Scholarship Reading Group holds informal discussions on the first Tuesday of each month.
+Each month we discuss an article, conference, podcast or video related to digital scholarship.
 It's a great way to keep up with new ideas or reality check trends in digital scholarship (including the digital humanities).
 We welcome people from any department in the Library, and take suggestions for topics that are particularly relevant to diverse teams or disciplines.

 21st Century Curatorship Talk Series